WordPress/gutenberg/packages/nux/src/components/guide/README.md

 Guide
 ========

 `Guide` is a React component that renders a _user guide_ in a modal.
-The guide consists of several `Guide.Page` components which the user can step through one by one.
+The guide consists of several `GuidePage` components which the user can step through one by one.
 The guide is finished when the modal is closed or when the user clicks _Finish_ on the last page of the guide.

 ## Usage